 An infrequent concern from our users is that they don't own a Kindle or other ebook reader, but like most of the articles in our ejournals, the typical ebooks come as PDFs that can be downloaded, saved, annotated, and printed.
 What's really exciting is how many of our ebooks are full-text indexed in database like Summon.
 Now students can find phrases and concepts that are not just part of the book's title, table of contents, or index that previously would have required perusing the entire book (or multiple books).

-Alumni have access to several hundred ebooks through the SAGE Research Methods licensed database, covered social sciences, medicine, and related disciplines.
+Alumni have access to several hundred ebooks through the SAGE Research Methods licensed database, covering social sciences, medicine, and related disciplines.
 Don't forget, your local public library likely also provides recent fiction, popular novels, and many other ebooks.
 The Alumni Library Portal provides links to many state library systems you can access with your public library card.

 Access online databases at your local library